Untitled design (8).png

 Hay Description

-The hay looks really good, and all of us at the warehouse are happy with the outcome of this batch’s color, fragrance, and overall quality.
+The hay looks really good and we are happy with the outcome of this batch’s color, fragrance, and overall quality.

 Features

-The stems are thick and crunchy, the leaves are flat and wide.
+The stems that are in this batch are a bit thinner, but still crunchy, the leaves are flat and wide.

 Our Recommendations